Justice Department to tighten rules on seizing Congress data

 Olsen is an Uber executive with experience in the Justice Department.
 He has served as director of the National Counterterrorism Center and as general counsel for the National Security Agency.
 Demers had remained in place while Olsen awaits a confirmation hearing.

 Liedtke reported from San Francisco.
-Associated Press Writer Colleen Long contributed to this report.
+Associated Press writer Colleen Long in Washington contributed to this report.